garrigue/lablgtk/README.md

 - SVG support: not available in Gtk3
 - GnomeCanvas support: not available in Gtk3

+### Running lablgtk3 in the toplevel

+The X11 version of lablgt3

 ### Windows port

 If you want to use threads, you must be aware of windows specific